 |Not suitable for people who likes practical and hands-on work|

 |It is hard to get into this career.
 A considerable amount of work-related skill, knowledge, or experience is required for this career.|

 69% of Social Science Research Assistants said they were satisfied with their job and 65% said they feel like their job is making other people’s lives better.

 You can read more about these career personality types here.

 People who are suitable for this job tends to like following set procedures and routines.
 They like working with data and details more than with ideas..

 They also like working with ideas, and require an extensive amount of thinking.
 They like searching for facts and figuring out problems mentally.

-Social Science Research Assistants job description, Social Science Research Assistants salary, Social Science Research Assistants information, what is the job of a Social Science Research Assistant like, pros and cons about Social Science Research Assistants, colleges and universities for Social Science Research Assistants, is Social Science Research Assistants the right career for me, Quite Hard careers to get into, careers in Social Science and Humanities
+Social Science Research Assistants job description, Social Science Research Assistants salary, Social Science Research Assistants information, what is the job of a Social Science Research Assistant like, pros and cons about Social Science Research Assistants, colleges and universities for Social Science Research Assistants, is Social Science Research Assistants the right career for me, careers in Social Science and Humanities